Last Updated: May 19, 2026

 Bubble corals need some flow to deliver food and to keep them clean, but anything more than enough will damage their delicate flesh.
 If you notice your coral start to close up or recede from the base, check how much direct flow it is receiving and move accordingly.

 Injury and infection are the biggest killers for bubble corals and often happens during transportation.
-When purchasing a coral, but sure that it is fully extended and shows good coloration.
+When purchasing a coral, be sure that it is fully extended and shows good coloration.
 Make sure to handle the coral from the base to prevent any further stress or injury; use a coral dip or iodine to facilitate healing.
 Brown jelly infections are also another common issue with bubble corals.

 Closing Thoughts

-Bubble corals are easy to care for, but fragging and any excessive handling can cause problems.
+Bubble corals are relatively easy to care for, but fragging and any excessive handling can cause problems.
 They don’t come in many colors, but their inflated appearance and full expansion bring life to the middle and lower regions of the tank.
-With some acclimation, they can even be moved to the top of the reef!
+With some acclimation, they can even be moved to the top of the reef.

 - About the Author